CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 To create a visualization as a leader, you will need to do the following

-1. Click on Sychronization Options
+1. Click on Sychronization Options ("Sync Options") to bring up the sychronization modal pop up
 1. Select Under Teaching Sychronization (Beta), select LEADER
 1. Click Get Token (this protects your session so others cannot hijack being leader)
 1. Copy the link under "Follower URL" and send to others to follow your work (Or have followers scan the QR Code)